zerolawtech/SFT-Protocol/docs/custodian.rst

     * ``_token``: Contract address of the token to add benefical owners to.
     * ``_id``: Array of investor IDs.

+    Calling this method with an investor ID that is already a beneficial owner will not cause it to throw.

 .. method:: Custodian.removeInvestors(address _token, bytes32[] _id)

     Removes beneficial owners from a token.

     * ``_token``: Contract address of the token to remove benefical owners from.
     * ``_id``: Array of investor IDs.

+    Calling this method with an investor ID that is not a beneficial owner will not cause it to throw.

 .. _custodian-modules: